Skip to main content

 California High-Speed Rail Authority.
 "Draft 2026 Business Plan."
 Released February 28, 2026. https://hsr.ca.gov/about/executive-team/chief-executive-officer/business-plans/

 Pseudo Publius is a civic and fiscal journalism pseudonym.
 The author maintains separate roles in defense systems consulting and patient advocacy and keeps those activities distinct from this publication.
-This article was prepared using publicly available legislative records, government reports, court filings, and news sources, all cited above.
+This article was prepared using publicly available legislative records, government reports, court filings, official budget documents, and news sources, all cited above.
 Nothing herein constitutes legal or financial advice.
+The Eagles lyric referenced in the epigraph is quoted for literary attribution purposes; all rights remain with the copyright holders.

 Comments